pH-7/GoodJsCode/readme.md

 <!-- New Section (page) -->
 <!-- (c) Pierre-Henry Soria -->

-## Tests come first 🏁 Never last ❌
+## 🏁 Tests come first.
+Never last

-Never wait until the last moment to add some unit tests of the recent changes you have added.
+**Never wait until the last moment to add some unit tests of the recent changes you have added**.

 Too many developers underestimate their tests during the development stage.

 Don’t create a pull request without unit tests.
 The other developers reviewing your pull request are not only reviewing your changes but also your tests.

 Moreover, without unit tests, you have no idea if you introduce a new bug.
 Your new changes may not work as expected.
 Lastly, there will be chances you won’t get time or rush up writing your tests if you push them for later.

 ### ❌ Stop doing

-Never underestimate the importance of unit tests.
+Stop neglecting the importance of unit tests.
 Tests are there to help you developing faster in the long run.

 ### ✅ Start doing